10 days Paid Domestic Violence Leave is now mandatory for all employees

 I included this insight specifically because I believe that access to this leave for all employees is positive and fair, I want to ensure that all employers can find a way to meet this obligation including labour hire companies who face a special challenge.

-Mike Reed
+Written by Mike Reed